yadage/packtivity/README.md

 ## Example Packtivity spec

 This packtivity spec is part of a number of yadage workflow and runs the Delphes detector simulation on a HepMC file and outputs events in the LHCO and ROOT file formats.
+This packtivity is (stored in a public location)[https://github.com/lukasheinrich/yadage-workflows/blob/master/phenochain/delphes.yml] from which it can be later retrieved:

     process:
       process_type: 'string-interpolated-cmd'